Daily Almanac for

 usage: take somebody somewhere; "We lead him to our chief"; "can you take me to the main entrance?"; "He conducted us to the palace"

-usage: result in; "The water left a mark on the silk dress"; "Her blood left a stain on the napkin"
+usage: have as a result or residue; "The water left a mark on the silk dress"; "Her blood left a stain on the napkin"

 3. lead, leave, result, lead